xavierchia/xavierchia.github.io/_posts/2020-07-21-humble-vs-startups.md

 </div>

-While startups are certainly more sexy, as a beginner, you should focus on humble business ideas.
-To understand why, it's helpful to use a poker analogy.

 Focusing on a startup idea is like going all in one a hand before the flop, hoping that you'll eventually win big.
 There is this idea that you should aim big because if you then fail your result will still be bigger than if you started with some small goal.
 This sounds reasonable but doesn't hold up under closer scrutiny.
 In most cases, when people aim really, really big, they end up with nothing that works at all.